GoodnessJSON/PiHole-Whitelist/.github/ISSUE_TEMPLATE/domain-request.md

 **What is the domain you want to whitelist?** example.domain.org

+**What webpage is broken by this domain being blocked?** domain.org

 **Why should this domain be whitelisted?**
 A clear and concise description of why this domain should be whitelisted and is necessary.